TomiWixoss/proper-pixel-art/README.md

 2) Upscale by a factor of 2 using nearest neighbor.
     - This can help identify the correct pixel mesh.
-    - It is possible that a similar result could be achived by tuning the parameters in the following steps.
-Further investigation is required.

 3) Find edges of the pixel art using [Canny edge detection](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html).